inasafe/inasafe-doc/docs/source/training/socialisation/functionality_datasets.rst

     For more information go to `AIFDR Website <http://www.aifdr.org/?p=619>`_

 :Padang: After the Haiti earthquake in 2010, there was a large effort to map Haiti
-    through |OSM|.
+    through OSM.
 Coordinating this effort was difficult, and so |GoA| funded the creation of the OSM Tasking Manager.
     The OSM Tasking Manager is a web-based tool in which a designated area is easily divided into a grid, and individual users can select one piece at a time to quickly work together and digitally map the target area.
-The tool was first piloted in Padang, where contributors from around the world helped digitize over 95,000 buildings.
+The tool was first piloted in Padang, where contributors from around the world helped digitise over 95,000 buildings.
 However, the buildings are only footprints - an on the ground mapping effort is needed to record attributes about each building.
     The tool is now being used across world to coordinate OSM mapping efforts.
     It is available at `tasks.hotosm.org <http://tasks.hotosm.org/>`_